aditya-xq/weft/README.md

 [![Banner](https://github.com/aditya-xq/weft/blob/main/banner.svg)](https://github.com/aditya-xq/weft/blob/main/banner.svg)

-### Weft: Your daily GitHub activity → a visual story on X/Twitter
+### Your daily GitHub activity → a visual story on X/Twitter

 **Weft** is a reusable GitHub Action + Bun-powered CLI that automatically summarizes your GitHub activity into a beautifully rendered image (as shown below) and posts it to **X/Twitter** on a schedule.